-The two asterisms are used together to find the celestial pole in the south.
+The Pointers are used together to find the celestial pole in the south.
 Extend the main axis of the Southern Cross in a line until it meets an imaginary line starting in the middle of the Pointers.
 This is the location of the celestial pole.
 Drop a line to the Earth and you have south on the horizon.

 The False Cross

-Sometimes mixed up with the Southern Cross, the False Cross is in the constellation of Carina, the Keel and is best seen in Autumn.
+Sometimes mixed up with the Southern Cross, the False Cross is in the constellation of Carina, the Keel, and is best seen in Autumn.

-List of asterisms to look for in the southern hemisphere
+List of asterisms to look for in the Southern Hemisphere

 |Asterism||Where to look||Best time|